Louda511/Self_driving_car_model/README.md

-# Self-Driving Car Model with NVIDIA DNN and Udacity Simulator

 ## Abstract
 This repository contains the implementation of a self-driving car model using NVIDIA's Deep Neural Network (DNN) architecture and the Udacity Simulator.
 The model is trained to autonomously navigate a simulated environment, demonstrating the capabilities of deep learning in the field of autonomous vehicles.